ntphuc0101/Semantic-Search/README.md

 ## The query could contain sentence/keyword/phrases query.

-## Do confine mind, the queries may not contain the precise words as presented within the blogs, so please make sure that relevant words and similar word matches are taken into consideration.
+## The queries may not contain the precise words as presented within the blogs, so please make sure that relevant words and similar word matches are taken into consideration.